Muscle Cramps and/or Nerve Pain

 Some medicines may result in magnesium deficiency, including certain diuretics, antibiotics, and medications used to treat

 cancer (anti-neoplastic medication) [12,14,19].
-Examples of these medications are: Diuretics: Lasix, Bumex, Edecrin, and
+Examples of these medications are: Diuretics: Lasix, Bumex, Edecrin, and hydrochlorothiazide Antibiotics: Gentamicin, and Amphotericin Anti-neoplastic medication: Cisplatin

-Individuals with poorly controlled diabetes may benefit from magnesium supplements because of increased magnesium loss in
+Individuals with poorly controlled diabetes may benefit from magnesium supplements because of increased magnesium loss in urine associated with hyperglycemia [21].

+What is vitamin B12?
 Vitamin B12 helps maintain healthy nerve cells and red blood cells [1-4].
 It is also needed to help make DNA, the genetic material in all cells.
-Vitamin B12 is also called cobalamin because it contains the metal cobalt [1-4].
+Vitamin B12 is bound to the protein in food.
+Hydrochloric acid (digestive acid) in the stomach releases vitamin B12 from proteins in foods during digestion.

 What foods provide vitamin B12?